eneerge/Powershell-Securely-Store-Encrypted-Credentials/README.md

 - If a malicious user gets access to a file share, they will only have access to the script code, but they will not be able to retrieve the encrypted credentials.
 Additionally, the encrypted data will also be unavailable and there will be nothing that can be cracked.

 # Installing the secret
-1. Download the installer script to a secure location (The installer script will contain your plain text values, so it's important that you keep access to this script restricted and not accessible over the network)
+1. Download the WriteCreds script to a secure location (The script will contain your plain text values, so it's important that you keep access to this script restricted and not accessible over the network)
-2. Edit the installer script to include your credentials
+2. Edit the WriteCreds script to include your credentials
 3. Run the script under the user principal(s) that will need to access the credential
-4. Securely delete the installer script or encrypt and store it in a secure location with a password so the plain text can't be easily seen.
-The installer script file does not need to exist on the server so just delete it or migrate it off the server.
+4. Securely delete the WriteCreds script or encrypt and store it in a secure location with a password so the plain text can't be easily seen.
+The WriteCreds script file does not need to exist on the server so just delete it or migrate it off the server.

 # Using the secrets
 1. Download the ReadCreds script and place it in a secure location on the server where the scripts that will be using the creds reside.